Skip to content

 Bronzite Chakras

 Generally speaking, bronzite is most closely connected to the base and sacral chakras.
-Partially, that's due to the gemstone's coloring.
+Partially, that's due to the gemstone's colouring.
 However, it's also said to resonate well with nearly any chakra, and some prefer to relate it to the upper chakras, including the crown.
 Due to its potential benefits, it's also said to support the heart chakra well.

 As a result, the bronzite chakras can essentially include any of them.
 It mainly depends on the wearer's or holder's intentions and desired benefits more than the characteristics of the bronzite gemstone.